indahouse865/TonsOfData/README.md

 ## Research Topics

-(___TODO__: the research topics that you're planning on working on along with their point values... and the total points of research topics listed_)

 * (5 points) Riot Games API
     * All data is coming from Riot Games API
     * users use player names to generate data